Follow the steps below to help keep your Gmail account secure.

 There are a few settings you can check to make sure nobody else has access to your emails.

 - Using a browser, open Gmail.
-You can't check these settings from the Gmail app.

 - Check your signature to make sure the text looks correct.